tumagonx/nwjs_docs_old/Differences-of-JavaScript-contexts.md

 That also means you cannot rely on `alert()` (which is actually `window.alert()`) for debugging.
 You may, however, use `console.log()`; its output (and the output of other similar methods such as `console.warn()` and `console.error()`) is redirected to WebKit's console.
 You may see it in your “[Developer Tools](Debugging-with-devtools)” window (on its “Console” tab).

 You cannot use `require('nw.gui')` (to access the node-webkit's [GUI API](https://github.com/rogerwang/node-webkit/wiki/API-Overview-and-Notices)) from the Node's context, because there's no GUI outside of a window.

+Some other browser features (such as `Worker` and `WebSocket` interfaces) are also unavailable in the Node's context.

 ## Working around differences of contexts